coreyhaines/coreyhaines.github.io/_posts/2013-09-22-iteration-styles.markdown

 ---
 layout: post
+title: |
-title: "Iterating over a list and filtering" OR "Iterating over a filtered List"
+  "Iterating over a list and filtering" OR "Iterating over a filtered List"
 ---

-# "Iterating over a list and filtering" OR "Iterating over a filtered List"
 ## Noticing a pattern
 The other day, I was working on some list-processing code.
 The system was serializing a set of commands to send to another server for further execution.
 Only a subset of the commands needed to be sent, so each serialization routine was responsible for filtering it's child objects.
 I noticed an interesting pattern around the filtering, and I started thinking.